iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

 We thus do not consider generalizations over or interfaces for transactions, but only propose a basic `Transaction` type.
 All mentions of *transactions* in general or the `Transaction` type in particular will be implicitly in reference to that format used by `iri v1.8.1`.

+A transaction is 8019 trits large in total, out of which 6551 trits are available to store a payload.
+The payload is defined to either hold a signature fragment or a message fragment.
+Since it has a limited size, a user often needs more than one transaction to execute an operation.
+For example, signatures with [security level 2 or 3](Security levels) don't fit in a single transaction, and user-provided messages may exceed the maximum payload capacity so they need to be fragmented across multiple transactions.
+Moreover, because the total amount of tokens stored in the ledger has to stay constant, *input transactions* (which are called thus because an address is *put into* a transfer as a source of tokens, thus removing them from the address) have to always be matched with *output transactions* such that their total value is zero.
+For these reasons, transactions have to be processed as a whole in groups called bundles.
+A bundle is an atomic operation in the sense that either all or none of its transactions are accepted by the network.
+Even single transactions are propagated through the network within a bundle.

 The `Transaction` and `Bundle` types are intended to be final and immutable.
 This contract is enforced by not exposing any methods that allow manipulating their fields directly. `Transaction`s are intended to be constructed through